phillbush/tadepe/README.md

 	-misc-tadepe-bold-r-normal--16-150-75-75-C-80-ISO10646-1

+For FontConfig, Tadepe can be matched with the following FcPattern (`pixelsize` is required to force pixel size, for tadepe is not scalable):

+	Tadepe:pixelsize=16:style=bold

 Tadepe was originally Spleen (used on OpenBSD) and shares the same license.
 However, Tadepe has diverged and it is now very different from Spleen.